Green Garden Pesto

 Spring in the garden means a marathon of leaves, but nothing is wasted with green pesto!

 No need to wait until the basil is ready in the middle of summer to make a pesto from the garden harvest.
-Many kinds of fresh leaves of leafy greens make great pesto.
-When early, easy growing ones like kale, silverbeet, spinach and roquette are popping out faster than light speed, I just use my cooking scissors and pick a big bunch of leaves while they are still soft.
-The more they grow, I thin them up by pulling out bunches and I just keep the best leaves for cooking and the rest for the chickens.
-Then I let the nicest ones to grow bigger and regularly pick leaves as I need.
+Many kinds of fresh leaves of leafy greens make a great pesto.
+When early, easy-growing ones like kale, silverbeet, spinach and roquette are popping out faster than light speed, I just use my cooking scissors and pick a big bunch of leaves while they are still soft.
+The more they grow, I thin them up by pulling out bunches so I keep the best leaves for cooking and the rest for the chickens.
+Then I let the nicest ones grow bigger and regularly pick leaves as I need.
 If happy and protected from pests, they’ll be productive for a long time before showing flowers.
-As for roquette, I just pick as much as I can before it goes up, which I’m happy to let go as flowers attract bees and they will self-seed for the next round!
+As for roquette, I just pick as much as I can before it goes up, which I’m happy to let go of as flowers attract bees and they will self-seed for the next round!
 I do the same with herbs like coriander, which always go to seed once the weather warms up.
-Herbs also make a great pesto to use as a paste to flavor many dishes.
+Herbs also make a great pesto to use as a paste to flavour many dishes.
 Mint and parsley do great together as pesto and that is good as they are more than easy to grow.

 Garden green pesto "free-style" © Bottle and Brush Studio 2019-20